PlanetScope Overview

 If you notice gaps in image publication in your area before July 19, 2023, it’s very likely due to clouds, as weather conditions vary tremendously region to region.
 If you see gaps after July 19, it’s very likely due to band misalignment, missing pixels, other image processing issues, or because there was no collection over the area.

-Lack of ground lock
+Lack of Ground Lock

 About 95% of the time lack of groundlock is due to clouds.
 However other conditions, such as extreme latitudes, topography and open water can also impact our ability to reference images to the ground.
 Non-groundlocked imagery only has approximate geo-location.
 We recommend only using imagery that has achieved groundlock to prevent user dis-orientation or analysis errors.
 All images that do not have ground lock use are classified in the image metadata as publishing_stage: preview.